Videos

 Writer, creator, and host of “Eat China,” a three-part web series on Chinese food in China that was syndicated by Discovery Channel Asia and nominated for a Webby.
 The season on Chinese noodles won a 2021 Digiday Media Award for Best Facebook Watch Show.

-Made over 100 videos in the span of two years for Goldthread, a video-centric imprint of the South China Morning Post.
+Senior reporter at Goldthread, a video-centric imprint of the South China Morning Post.
+Made over 100 videos in the span of two years, accumulating 5.8 million views.
 Click here for the full archive.

 Pineapples Are the New Frontline of China and Taiwan's Feud